StachRedeker/Minimal-Maintenance-Mode/README.md

 ## Description
 The Minimal Maintenance Mode plugin is a simple and lightweight solution to enable a maintenance mode on your WordPress website.
 The plugin is free, fast, and can be deployed within minutes.
 When the maintenance mode is active, the plugin displays a customizable message for all not-logged-in users.
-It is possible to set a custom secret phrase that users can append to the website URL to get access, even if they are not logged in.
+It is possible to set a custom secret word that users can append to the website URL to get access, even if they are not logged in.

 ![Maintenance Mode in action](/assets/activated.png)
 _Image: Minimal Maintenance Mode in action._